Sixty Search Dropdown Menu

 MB: How is the construction or utilization of time important in this work?

-When you pass to the other gallery, it comes back on.
-It’s a mark.
-I’m interested in markers of time.
+When you move to the other gallery room, it comes back on.
+It’s a marker.
+I’m interested in these markers of time.
 It may also come down to a fascination with video editing, and annotation.
-I’m someone who annotates a lot, they are all these markers of time where I can have this, kind of like, Joan Didion moment.3
+I’m someone who annotates a lot, and these annotations become markers of time, giving me a kind of Joan Didion moment.3

 MB: I thought the exhibition narrative was particularly interesting.
 [Especially] if we think back to the communal construction of the exhibition that we were thinking through earlier.
 The relationship of the viewer to the filmmaking, in the set, as it were; because obviously if this narrative is a script, then the assumption is that the viewer becomes the actor and is performing their lines.
 There’s this idea of having a director dictate where you go and what you consider while in the exhibition.
 Which of course, is what any curatorial statement does; but it felt like we were literally engaging with the context of that – as opposed to conceptually or semantically – which I thought was a specific moment.
 It again points to this materialist approach.
 We are performing the subject–acting out the acting.

 SB: For most of the exhibitions I put together, I write an exhibition narrative.
-That was the first time in my life, actually, presented the exhibition narrative.
+But that was actually the first time in my life that I presented the narrative publicly.
 It’s [usually] something that I keep to myself.

 MB: I was thinking back on it, and there is a moment when you’re explaining Speech Assistance Machine (Charlie Chaplin’s first monologue, 1940) (2025) piece where you theorize why Chaplin would choose The Great Dictator (1940) to be his first speaking film.
 The prose wasn’t necessary to the piece, it wasn’t directional, but it was poignant in a way that postured its importance in the exhibition.

 SB: Yeah.
-I appreciate you saying that because I think I felt that this moment was really important, mainly because it’s a really important marker of time and the story of cinema–and a marker of politics.
-And spatially between books, culture and politics.
-Because wow, the first time that language was spoken on camera was actually in that brief cinema moment that was actually a speech against fascism.
-Which, like, I find mesmerizing.
-How crazy it is to choose to speak for the first time; and it to be against such a profound big problem; and for that thing to not to be censored.
+I appreciate you saying that because I think I felt that this moment was really important, mainly because it’s a really important marker of time in the history of Cinema.
+The first time language was spoken [cohenrently] on camera was actually in that brief cinematic moment, a speech against fascism.
+I find it mesmerizing: how extraordinary it is to choose to speak for the first time [and with a new tool], to confront such a profound problem, and for it not to be censored.

-An important moment like that. . .
-I think it’s like it’s very, very important to mention it.
 I’m looping back to that Godard quote.
-It’s like that little video box of the whole Chaplin speech, letter by letter: It is a box, in which time is a box that encapsulates all.
+It’s like that little video box of the whole Chaplin speech, letter by letter: It’s a box in which time is encapsulated.

 “Likely unnoticed by the viewer amid the rapid succession of letters and occasional images, they